ovidiugabriel/lwfront/coral.md

 '(1 2 3 4)
 ```

-###### Simple quote operator
+###### Simple quote operator equivalence

-There is an intrinsic intimacy between `%list` and `'` operator.
-Their effect is the same - to prevent the applicative behavior in list expressions.
+There is an obvious equivalence between `%list` and `'` operator.
+And their effect is the same - to prevent the applicative behavior in list expressions.

 ```
 > (define x '(+ 1 2)) ; 1 + 2 in holding form